Skip to article frontmatterSkip to article content

 Increasing sigma increases the roughness of each trajectory and broadens the distribution of terminal positions.
 In other words, stronger noise explores configuration space more aggressively.

-Question 2.2: Ornstein--Uhlenbeck as diffusion in a harmonic well
+Example 2.2: Ornstein-Uhlenbeck as diffusion in a harmonic well

 The OU process is